laravel-hyperf/laravel-hyperf.com/docs/docs/validation.md

 ## Validation Quickstart

 To learn about Laravel Hyperf's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.
-By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Laravel:
+By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Laravel Hyperf:

 ### Defining the Routes